shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/commands.md

   if the signing key appears to be coming from a terminal, HcNet-core disables echo.
 Note that if you do not have a HcNet_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
-For example, the production HcNet network is "`Public Global Stellar Network ;
+For example, the production HcNet network is "`Public Global HcNet Network ;
   September 2015`" while the test network is "`Test SDF Network ; September 2015`".<br>
   Option --base64 alters the behavior to work on base64-encoded XDR rather than